mastering-genkit/mastering-genkit-go/src/chapters/15-client-integration.md

 - Dish image creation using AI image generation
 - Cooking evaluation that scores the creativity and feasibility

-Two custom tools enhance the experience:
+Two custom tools improve the experience:

 - Firestore compatibility checker for ingredient validation
 - Difficulty estimator for recipe complexity analysis